dev0xC0DE/StealthSolver/README.md

 # Stealth Solver

-An open-source application that helps to pass online assessments and technical interviews without being detected.
+An open-source tool designed to assist with technical assessments and online interviews.

 ## 🕵️‍♂️ Invisibility Compatibility